t-emery/chinadevfin2/README.md

 ```

 `gcdf2_data_dictionary` contains AidData’s detailed data definitions for
-all 70 columns of the GCDF 2.0:
+all of the GCDF 2.0 variables:

 ``` r
 # Load the GCDF 2.0 data dictionary as a tibble